You can save more at the grocery store with these 10 secrets of frugal grocery shoppers.

 6. Take “stock” of what you already have at home before you go.
 This way you will not buy duplicates of things you haven’t used yet.
 Also, keep a running list of staples you always have on hand.

 7. Be “late to the party”.
 Come at the end of the day to get bakery products that are being discounted.
-Breads can go in your freezer and stay fresh for a while.
+Loaves of bread can go in your freezer and stay fresh for a while.

 8. Be ready to take advantage of discounted items the store is trying to clear out.
 Make them part of your meal plan.
 This could include buying from a grocery outlet as well as finding items on the shelves that are “manager’s specials”.
 Just because the store is wanting to get rid of it, doesn’t mean it is bad or expired, it just means it may not have sold as well as they thought it would or it has been discontinued by the manufacturer.